-Prior to acceptance, all applicants must have fulfilled a minimum of three years and 60 semester credits or 90 quarter units of general education at the baccalaureate level from an institution accredited by an agency recognized by the U.S. Secretary of Education.
+Prior to acceptance, all applicants must have fulfilled a minimum of two years and 60 semester credits or 90 quarter units of general education at the baccalaureate level from an institution accredited by an agency recognized by the U.S. Secretary of Education.
 All official transcripts must be sent directly from the college or university to Daoist Traditions.
 Refer to the MAOM Application for Admission for a complete list of admissions materials to be submitted.

 Our curriculum requires students to engage in diverse and specific experiences essential to the acquisition and practice of essential skills and functions.
 Unique combinations of cognitive, affective, psychomotor, physical and social abilities are required to satisfactorily perform these functions.
 These competencies/functions are needed for successful admission and program completion.
 Refer to the section of Medical Accommodations for details.